PeterWong327/study-guide-notes/algorithms.md

 - Why is memoization helpful?
-  -Memoization is helpful because it avoids the running of duplicated code by storing the values of previously run code, to be used again in the same function.
+  - Memoization is helpful because it avoids the running of duplicated code by storing the values of previously run code, to be used again in the same function.

 -  What is an optimal substructure?
 When might a problem have one?